 As Buffon can, unfortunately, testify with his shirt digit debacle, often mistakes come one after another.
 Chelsea's choice to hand their hallowed No.9 top out to two flops in a row in the noughties is perhaps something that they should have seen coming, though.

 Khalid "the Cannibal" Boulahrouz, a deadly Dutch defender, inherited a striker's jersey in 2006 when he moved to west London surely knowing he was only going to be squad fodder at best.
 Sure enough, he played 13 unremarkable Premier League games before being spat out to Sevilla on loan – so did Jose Mourinho choose to give the number to a forward and just pretend that mistake never happened?

-Well… no. Steve Sidwell inherited it next.
-At least he managed two more appearances than Boulahrouz, mind.
+Well… no. Steve Sidwell inherited it next, later claiming he thinks the Special One was trying to prove a point to the board about the lack of a real No.9 at Stamford Bridge.
+At least Sidwell managed two more appearances than Boulahrouz, mind.

 5. Rui Patricio, No.11

 In honour of the previous goalkeeper Carl Ikeme, who had just retired following treatment for acute leukaemia, Rui Patricio chose not to wear the No.1 shirt for Wolverhampton Wanderers.

 And that's a lovely thing to do.
 Sao Patricio chose, however, to don the No.11, in one of the most jarring shirt choices in Premier League history.
 Backup custodians John Ruddy and Will Norris were left with No.21 and No.31, respectively – meaning that each goalkeeper had the No.1, proceeding their ranking of first, second and third-choice.